Air transports of heads of state and government: Honduras

 The Honduran President used an IAI Westwind aircraft owned by the Honduran Air Force until October 2014 when it was changed for an Embraer Legacy 600.
 Xiomara Castro promised during her presidential campaign in 2022 to sell the aircraft and fly commercially and use the money for social projects for the poor.
 She was later spotted using commercial aircraft during a state visit to China.
 The Embraer flies under the callsign FAH001.

-Jamaica

-The Jamaican government charters either commercial or private aircraft for use.
-Various helicopters from the Jamaica Defense Force fleet may also be used.